There are multiple ways to stay safe and survive your gluten-free summer cookout!

 This works well when getting together with multiple families.
 This sounds rude, but it is absolutely not!
 You are taking care of your health, which is very important.

-For this type of cookout, bring a dish to share with everyone – one your family can also enjoy.
+Bring a dish to share with everyone – one your family can also enjoy.
 Again, try to prepare your plate first if at all possible.

 Having your own cooler allows you to prepare your plates separately and have no worries about cross-contamination with other foods out in different areas.